-With that said, here are five incredible Paleo Transformations that will blow your mind.
+With that said, here are seven incredible Paleo Transformations that will blow your mind.

 I have struggled with weight loss my whole life.
 I don’t care to think about the number of times I lost 50+ pounds only to regain it again and again.

 I have always been a carbohydrate and sugar junkie, and after I stopped drinking alcohol to excess… sugary foods were the next logical step.
 I moved from one addiction to another.
 When I realized what had happened, I was all the way up to 215 pounds.
 That was in 2004.
 My back was such a mess; I could hardly get out of bed in the morning.
 I went to the doctor and he told me if I kept doing this yo-yoing with my weight, I was going to kill myself.
 He said I may as well just stay fat.
 I set out to prove him wrong.

 I started walking, a little bit every day.
 The more I did, the better I felt.
 So I looked for an eating plan I could live with.
 I changed my diet and lost 70 pounds in about 9 months and found racewalking.
 I never knew I had a competitive bone in my body… now I was racing regularly and have even won a few walking competitions.

 Fast forward to January 2, 2011, driving home from Phoenix after completing 100 miles in this third attempt at the distance.
 I was ready to give up on my goal of walking 100 miles in a 24 hour period because I had let my food addictions take over yet again and was back up to 170.
 I was 30 pounds overweight, and yes, I did just walk 100 miles, but it took me 45 hours of a 48 hour race.
 The more I trained for ultra marathons, the more crap I ate.
 I was desperately trying to keep my energy level up.